MicrosoftDocs/fabric-docs/docs/onelake/onelake-azure-synapse-analytics.md

 ms.date: 03/24/2023
 ---

-# OneLake integration: Azure Synapse Analytics
+# Integrate OneLake with Azure Synapse Analytics

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This tutorial is an example of OneLake integration with Azure.
+This tutorial shows how to integrate OneLake with Azure Synapse Analytics.
 We encourage you to test any tools, programs, or services that you currently use today to interface with Azure Data Lake Storage (ADLS) Gen2.

 ## Using Azure Synapse Analytics